parthgoswami-github/prod/contributorblog_2/index.md

 _________________

-This blog post is part of the July edition of [UnconventionalContributors](http://www.parthgoswami.com/categories/unconventionalcontributors/), our monthly blog series about different ways to contribute to opensource.
+This blog post is part of the July edition of [UnconventionalContributors](http://www.parthgoswami.com/categories/unconventionalcontributors/), our monthly interview series about different ways to contribute to opensource.
 If you like this article, check out the stories of our other contributors and stay tuned for our upcoming editions.
 <br/>

 Have a story to share?
 We’d be delighted to get in touch and discuss sharing your story.
 We are also open to suggestions for new content that will foster the community’s growth.